Unformed legal roads (paper roads) Unformed legal roads (paper roads)

 • AT will generally not consider approving road encroachments where access or future access is unduly compromised.

-• Complaints regarding existing encroachment on unformed roads will be investigated and assessed by AT for removal on a case by case basis.
+• Complaints regarding existing encroachment on unformed roads will be investigated and assessed by AT for removal on a case-by-case basis.

 Damage, repairs and maintenance